Yunxiang-Li/Cpp_Primer/Chapter 6. Functions/Chapter 6. Functions.md

 **When should reference parameters be references to const?
 What happens if we make a parameter a plain reference when it could be a reference to const?**

 We should use const reference when we can.
 If we make a parameter a plain reference when it could be a reference to const, the reference value maybe changed(even not changed, this will mislead users that it may change).
 Moreover, const reference accept wider range of input types than plain reference.

+## Exercise 6.21

+**Write a function that takes an int and a pointer to an int and returns the larger of the int value or the value to which the pointer points.
+What type should you use for the pointer?**

+We should use const reference when we can.
+If we make a parameter a plain reference when it could be a reference to const, the reference value maybe changed(even not changed, this will mislead users that it may change).
+Moreover, const reference accept wider range of input types than plain reference.